 Trent Richardson, RB, Alabama

 Trent Richardson had a massive game against Arkansas on Saturday.
 He controlled the ball on the ground for Alabama, and produced a few highlight-reel runs.
-The 5-foot-11, 224-pound Richardson showed off his dynamic skill set by running over defenders and running by them with speed.
+The 5-foot-11, 224-pound Richardson showed off his dynamic skill set by both running over defenders and running by them with speed.
 In the third quarter, he made a tough catch on a screen pass and busted into the open field, racing 61 yards for a touchdown.

 In the game, Richardson averaged 7.4 yards per carry.
 He finished his runs extremely well and was the workhorse of the Alabama offense.
 Richardson totaled 126 yards rushing on 17 carries.
 As a receiver, he had 85 yards and a touchdown on three catches.
 Thus far, Richardson has run for 441 yards and eight touchdowns this season.
 Running backs, like former teammate Mark Ingram, can slide in the draft.
 Richardson's big game against Arkansas will help keep him in the middle of the first round and make the case for him to be selected in the first half.